Committees

 Physician Services Committee charter PDF Icon

 A major component of the PSC’s charter is to implement the current PSA by developing and overseeing working groups and committees.
-The PSC achieved several implementation successes last year, including:
+The PSC achieved several implementation successes in 2024, including:

 Learn more about the Physician Services Committee.